 In this OBS Tutorial for Dacast, we are going to cover how to connect to Dacast streaming solution with OBS Studio.
-Open Broadcaster Software is a free to download, open source encoder.
+Open Broadcaster Software is free to download, open-source encoder.
 This OBS Tutorial has been realized with version 22.0.2.

 For more details on how to add video sources and setting up hotkeys with OBS Studio, we recommend looking at this article instead.

 Note that there is a faster and easier way to connect to Dacast when using OBS Studio.
 For that, we recommend using Dacast custom version of OBS Studio.